joe7575/networks/README.md

 - junction node for power distribution
 - a power switch to turn on/off consumers
 - a tool to hide/open cables and junctions

+The file `./test/test_liquid.lua` includes test nodes of each kind of liquid nodes.

+- [P] a pump which pumps 2 items every 2 s
+- [T] tree types of tanks (empty, milk, water)
+- junction node
+- a value to connect/disconnect pipes

 ### License